Aryaaks/sql-learning-journey/README.md

 # SQL Learning Journey 📘

 Welcome to my SQL learning journey!
-This repository includes practice exercises, projects, and sample data sets as I learn SQL through YouTube and hands-on projects.
+This repository includes practice exercises, projects, and sample datasets as I learn SQL through YouTube and hands-on projects.

 ---

 ## 📁 Project: Parks and Recreation Database

-This project simulates a fictional Parks and Recreation department and contains:
+This project simulates a fictional Parks and Recreation department and includes:

 - Employee demographics and salaries
 - Department information